 Charity groups have existed for centuries.
-Early groups often addressed poverty or were created during times of war.
+Early organizations often addressed poverty or needs related to war.
 Many consider The Anti-Slavery Society, founded in 1839, to be the first international NGO.
-The term “NGO”, however, didn’t appear until 1945.
+The term “NGO”, however, didn’t emerge until 1945.
 Chapter 10, Article 71 of the United Nations Charter defines “non-governmental organizations” as organizations with a consultative role with the UN.
-Today, the term “NGO” is a bit vague and includes organizations like Amnesty International and Doctors Without Borders.
+Today, the term “NGO” is a bit broader and includes organizations like Amnesty International and Doctors Without Borders.
 NGOs have spread extensively across the world, numbering in the millions.
 Interested in working for an NGO?
-Here’s our quick guide to NGO jobs:
+Here’s our quick guide to NGO jobs.

 Why are NGO jobs important?

-NGOs play an important role in society on a local, national, and international scale.
+NGOs play an important role in society on a local, national and international scale.
 While governments have a primary responsibility to help their citizens, they often fail for one reason or another.
-NGOs, depending on their goals, work on advancing human rights, provide humanitarian relief and promote sustainable development.
-The work can focus on both short-term and long-term needs.
+NGOs, depending on their goals, advance human rights, provide humanitarian relief and promote sustainable development.
+They work on issues like disaster relief, hunger, water and sanitation, gender inequality, climate change, children’s rights, education and much more.
+Their activities can focus on both short-term and long-term needs.
 Because of globalization, the NGO world is growing and needs qualified, trustworthy people to fill a variety of jobs.

 Where do NGO professionals work?

 NGO professionals work all over the world in local, national, and international NGOs.
 Because NGOs serve such varied purposes, almost anyone with a college degree can find a role that fits their background.
 Professionals work in office settings and the field.
-Examples of well-known NGOs include Amnesty International, the International Rescue Committee, Human Rights Watch, Oxfam, and Doctors Without Borders.
-There are also countless small NGOs serving specific communities.
+Here are five of the world’s largest NGOs:

 How do you become an NGO professional?

-There isn’t one path to becoming an NGO professional.
-You will need at least a bachelor’s degree for most NGO jobs, though many prefer (or require) master’s degrees or even doctorates.
-The best degree depends on what kind of NGO work you want to do.
+You will need at least a bachelor’s degree for entry-level NGO jobs, though most prefer (or require) master’s degrees or even doctorates.
+This is especially true if you want to advance in your career.
+NGO work is very competitive, so it’s not uncommon for organizations to filter out candidates who don’t meet all the requirements.
+The right degree depends on what kind of NGO work you want to do.
 As an example, if you want to work in project management, a degree in business administration works well.
 If you want to work in law, you’ll need a law degree.
 Take the NGO or nonprofit-specific classes offered within your specialty.

 NGOs prioritize candidates with work experience.
 That includes paid work, internships and volunteering, and fellowships.
-These experiences give you a close look at how NGOs operate, what keeps them successful and sustainable, and what your skills are.
-When hiring for jobs, NGOs want to know candidates have at least a general idea of what to expect.
-They also look for track records demonstrating skills like leadership, communication, and problem-solving.
-NGO jobs are competitive, so if you can’t find a job early on, remember that most NGOs need volunteers.
+These experiences give you a close look at how NGOs operate, what makes them successful and sustainable and what skills are necessary.
+When hiring for jobs, NGOs want to know candidates have at least a general idea of what to expect, while they favor candidates who’ve already demonstrated skills like leadership, communication and problem-solving.
+As we already said, NGO jobs are competitive, so if you can’t find a job early on, remember most NGOs need volunteers.
 While you aren’t guaranteed a job based on volunteer work, it helps.

 How much do NGO professionals get paid?